GYEN (GYEN) Price Hits $0.0063

-GYEN (GYEN) traded down 0.1% against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on May 27th.
-Over the last week, GYEN has traded 0.3% lower against the US dollar.
-One GYEN token can currently be purchased for about $0.0063 or 0.00000009 BTC on major exchanges.
-GYEN has a total market cap of $34.25 million and approximately $6,737.08 worth of GYEN was traded on exchanges in the last 24 hours.
+GYEN (GYEN) traded 0.2% lower against the U.S. dollar during the one day period ending at 22:00 PM Eastern on June 1st.
+GYEN has a total market capitalization of $33.99 million and approximately $5,700.84 worth of GYEN was traded on exchanges in the last 24 hours.
+In the last week, GYEN has traded down 0.9% against the U.S. dollar.
+One GYEN token can currently be bought for approximately $0.0063 or 0.00000009 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.